 - Gives meal recipes and tips, recommends new foods and sources of macros and gives snacking alternatives!

 While being strict isn’t necessarily the best way to keep a healthy diet, effective nutrition does need discipline, structure and consistency.
 This can all be provided by a personal trainer, who imparts nutritional knowledge that will compliment and supplement a healthy lifestyle.
-Check out our previous posts for some of our top nutrition tips.

-Find out how PGPT’s initial DNA test helps create the optimal nutrition plan for every new client.
+Read about how PGPT’s initial DNA test helps create the optimal nutrition plan for every new client.